polybdenum/polybdenum.github.io/_posts/2020-07-04-subtype-inference-by-example-part-1-introducing-cubiml.md

 #### Mutual recursion

 The above syntax works for a single function that refers to itself, but in some cases, you may want to have multiple functions that each refer to each other.
 Unlike in the case with `let`, simply nesting `let rec`s won't work.
-Therefore, `let rec` allows _multiple_ variable bindings, seperated by `and`.
+Therefore, `let rec` allows _multiple_ variable bindings, separated by `and`.
 For example, you can define mutually recursive `even` and `odd` functions as follows:

 ```ocaml
 let rec even = fun x -> if x == 0 then true else odd(x-1)